samuelim01/tp/docs/UserGuide.md

 - Displays a list of vendors that have parameters that match any of the keywords specified for that parameter.

 Expected behaviour upon failure:
-- Empty name: `vendor filter n/ ` Displays error message "Cannot filter for empty compulsory field".
+- Empty name: `vendor filter n/ ` Displays error message "Cannot filter for empty name parameter.
+Vendors are not allowed to have empty names".
-- No parameter: `vendor filter` Displays error message "No prefix was found in the command!" followed by instruction on vendor filter usage.
+- No parameter: `vendor filter` Displays error message "Please input at least one parameter to filter by", followed by instruction on vendor filter usage.

 --------------------------------------------------------------------------------------------------------------------